 To obtain the requisite regulatory approvals to commercialize any product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our product candidates are safe and effective in humans.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 In particular, the general approach for FDA approval of a new drug is dispositive data from two well-controlled, Phase 3 clinical trials of the relevant drug in the relevant patient population.
 Phase 3 clinical trials typically involve hundreds of patients, have significant costs and take years to complete.
 A product candidate can fail at any stage of testing, even after observing promising signals of activity in earlier preclinical studies or earlier stage clinical trials.
 The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed.
 There is typically an extremely high rate of attrition from the failure of product candidates proceeding through clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
-A large number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
-Most product candidates that commence clinical trials are never approved as products and there can be no assurance that any of our future clinical trials will ultimately be successful or support further clinical development of bexotegrast or any of our other product candidates.
-Product candidates that appear promising in the early phases of development may fail to reach the market for several re
+A large number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials are never approved as products and there can be no assurance that any of our future clinical trials will ultimately be successful or support further clinical development of bexotegrast or any of our other product candidates.
+Product candidates that appear promising in the early phases of development may fail to reach the market for several reasons, including:

-- preclinical studies or clinical trials may show the product candidates to be less effective than expected (e.g., a clinical trial could fail to meet its primary endpoint(s)) or to have unacceptable side effects or toxicities; - failure to establish clinical endpoints that applicable regulatory authorities would consider clinically meaningful; - failure to receive the necessary regulatory approvals; - · development of competing products in the same disease state; - manufacturing costs, formulation issues, pricing or reimbursement issues, or other factors that make a product candidate uneconomical; - · failure or inability to perform by third party vendors, including vendors foreign jurisdictions including China; and - the proprietary rights of others and their competing products and technologies that may prevent one of our product candidates from being commercialized.
+- preclinical studies or clinical trials may show the product candidates to be less effective than expected (e.g., a clinical trial could fail to meet its primary endpoint(s)) or to have unacceptable side effects or toxicities; - failure to establish clinical endpoints that applicable regulatory authorities would consider clinically meaningful; - · failure to receive the necessary regulatory approvals; - · development of competing products in the same disease state; - manufacturing costs, formulation issues, pricing or reimbursement issues, or other factors that make a product candidate uneconomical; - failure or inability to perform by third party vendors, including vendors foreign jurisdictions including China; and - the proprietary rights of others and their competing products and technologies that may prevent one of our product candidates from being commercialized.